bedezign/dchelper/README.md

       - /my/script/dir/php/install_pdo.sh
       - /my/script/dir/php/install_xdebug.sh
 ```

+`scriptrunner` supports `EnvSubst` in the command lines since (eg `${SCRIPT_FOLDER}/script.sh` will work) the last revision.
+Substituting in the scripts' content is not supported currently, but DM me if needed.
+As with `EnvSubst` you can specify an `environment`-key.

 #### service
 What service/container to run against.
 If you want to run the script on the host itself, use "localhost".